Generally of orange or saffron color, a Siropa (pronounced Siropaa – ਸਿਰੋਪਾ ) is a garment, scarf or a length of cloth.

 On the other side, people who take or receive Siropa generally include, but not limited to:

-- Lackey supporters of the Gurdwara leaders. — ਅੰਧਾ ਆਗੂ ਜੇ ਥੀਐ ਕਿਉ ਪਾਧਰੁ ਜਾਣੈ ॥ ਆਪਿ ਮੁਸੈ ਮਤਿ ਹੋਛੀਐ ਕਿਉ ਰਾਹੁ ਪਛਾਣੈ ॥: If a blind man (blinded by the love of Maya, etc.) is made the leader, how will he know the Way (right Path, etc.).
+- Gurdwara and religious leaders and their lackey supporters: ਅੰਧਾ ਆਗੂ ਜੇ ਥੀਐ ਕਿਉ ਪਾਧਰੁ ਜਾਣੈ ॥ ਆਪਿ ਮੁਸੈ ਮਤਿ ਹੋਛੀਐ ਕਿਉ ਰਾਹੁ ਪਛਾਣੈ ॥: If a blind man (mentally blind, ignorant…) is made the leader, how will he know the Way (right Way of life).
 Due to his inadequate understanding (lack of Wisdom, etc.), he himself is being plundered (by Maya, evil inclinations, etc.); how will (those who follow such a blind or Mayadhaaree leader) know the Way? (sggs 767).

-As we will see in the pages to follow, the Gurmati (Upadesh or Wisdom of the Gurbani...) disapproves such practice.
-Hence it’s an anti-Gurmati act performed in the presence of Sri Guru Granth Sahib (SGGS).
+As we will see in the pages to follow, the Gurmat (Wisdom, Upadesh or Way of the SGGS) disapproves such practice.
+Hence, it’s an anti-Gurmat act that’s performed in the very presence of Sri Guru Granth Sahib (SGGS)!
+The irony is it’s performed by those who think themselves better Sikhs than others!

-According to the Sri Guru Granth Sahib, then, what’s the real Siropa in Sikhi (i.e., student or learner of the spiritual Knowledge of the SGGS)?
+According to the SGGS what’s the real Siropa in Sikhi (i.e., student or learner of the spiritual Knowledge of the SGGS)?

 A brief background of Siropa practice